 III.
-Formulary Design and Utilization Management
+Formulary Design and Benefit Management: Medicare Part D and Medicare Part B

-CMS Should Reconsider Criteria for Managing Medications in the Medicare Part D Six Classes of Clinical Concern (Protected Classes)
+Implement Demonstration Projects to Reconsider Criteria for Managing Medications in the Medicare Part D Six Classes of Clinical Concern (Protected Classes)

 AMCP has long supported the ability of plans to manage medications in all categories and classes, including medications in the six classes of clinical concern (protected classes).
 The six protected classes are: anticonvulsants, antidepressants, antineoplastic, antipsychotics, antiretrovirals, and immunosuppressants.
-In June 2016, the Medicare Payment Advisory Commission (MedPAC) recommended removing immunosuppresants and antidepressants from the classes of clinical concern.
-10 In its analysis, MedPAC indicated that it "generally supports objective criteria in determining classes of clinical concern while balancing the goals of beneficiary access and welfare with Part D plans' tools to manage the drug benefit and appropriately restrain costs."
+In June 2016, the Medicare Payment Advisory Commission (MedPAC) recommended removing immunosuppressants and antidepressants from the classes of clinical concern.
+In its analysis, MedPAC indicated that it "generally supports objective criteria in determining classes of clinical concern while balancing the goals of beneficiary access and welfare with Part D plans' tools to manage the drug benefit and appropriately restrain costs."
 MedPAC noted that these two classes of medications contain a number of generic products available on commercial formularies with different products and strengths.
-11